Danderson123/SBE_180391/README.md

 `sudo singularity build SBE_180391.img Singularity.def`

+# Quick start

+The pipeline assumes that you are mapping reads to version 3 of the H37Rv *Mycobacterium tuberculosis* reference assembly.
+If you wish to change the reference assembly, scroll down to "Configuration".
+Place the FASTQ files that you want to map to the reference in `long_reads/` or `short_reads` if you are working with ONT reads or Illumina reads, respectively.
+The pipeline assumes that there are two FASTQ files for each Illumina sample, corresponding to deinterleaved paired-end reads.

+If you installed the dependencies with conda, the pipeline can then be run with:

+`make`

+If you installed the dependencies with singularity, the pipeline can be run with:

+`make singularity`

 # Configuration

 The reference genome (in FASTA) format used to generate the consensus can be changed by modifying the value for `reference_FASTA` in `config.yaml` to the absolute path of the new reference FASTA.